pierrebaudot/infotopopy/docs/topological_learning.rst

     The path of maximal mutual-info Nb 1  is : [5, 12, 11, 9, 8, 6, 2, 1, 10, 4], The path of minimal mutual-info Nb 1  is : [7, 2, 11], The path of maximal mutual-info Nb 2  is :[2, 12, 11, 9, 3, 6, 10, 5], The path of minimal mutual-info Nb 2  is : [3, 4, 1], The path of maximal mutual-info Nb 3  is : [1, 2, 12, 11, 9, 3, 6, 10, 5], The path of minimal mutual-info Nb 3  is : [10, 4, 7], The path of maximal mutual-info Nb 4  is : [9, 11, 12, 1, 2, 3, 6, 10, 5], The path of minimal mutual-info Nb 4  is : [4, 3, 1], The path of maximal mutual-info Nb 5  is :[8, 9, 11, 12, 5, 6, 2, 1, 10, 4], The path of minimal mutual-info Nb 5  is : [6, 1, 12] etc..

-The first maximal path [5, 12, 11, 9, 8, 6, 2, 1, 10, 4]  as length 10 and the first 5 variables corresponds to the longest causal chain of the data as illustrated bellow.
+The first maximal path [5, 12, 11, 9, 8, 6, 2, 1, 10, 4]  as length 10 and the first 5 variables corresponds to one of the longest causal chain of the data as illustrated bellow.
 The fact that the resulting path is so long is likely due to the generating algorithm used for Lucas, and the last [6,2,1,10,4] errors could be removed by statistical test thresholding on conditional mutual information values.
 The next maximal paths fail to identify the other long causal chain of the data, probably as a consequence of the rought approximation used by the algorithm.
 The First two minimal paths [7, 2, 11] and [3, 4, 1] identifies unrelated variables or multiple cause causality scheme.